-In the fall of 2008 I was invited for the inauguration of a professor at Tilburg University.
+In the fall of 2008 I attended the inauguration of a professor at Tilburg University.
 In the auditorium, I noticed a group of men in black suits with red sashes.
 I had no idea who they were and why they were in the audience.
 But their appearance impressed me.
 After the ceremony, one of the men approached me.
-It turned out to be my former boss at the Regional Archives of Tilburg.
+It turned out to be my former boss at the Tilburg Regional Archives.
 He explained to me that the men were all members of the Royal Archers Guild of Saint Sebastian, one of the three guilds in Tilburg.
 He told me they were looking for new (and younger) members and he thought I would make a good guild brother, as I was greatly interested in history and traditions.
-I was flattered but told him I had not enough time to get involved in something new.
+It flattered me but I told him I had not enough time for new activities.

 “A guild /ɡɪld/ is an association of artisans or merchants who control the practice of their craft in a particular town.
 The earliest types of guild were formed as confraternities of tradesmen.
 They were organized in a manner something between a professional association, trade union, a cartel, and a secret society.
 They often depended on grants of letters patent by a monarch or other authority to enforce the flow of trade to their self-employed members, and to retain ownership of tools and the supply of materials.
 A lasting legacy of traditional guilds are the guildhalls constructed and used as meeting places.”